-(1) Position of the crane; crane behind the cab, see Graph A, and crane at the rear overhang, see Graph B.(2) Dependent of vehicle layout, see chassis drawing.
+Position of the crane; crane behind the cab, see Graph A, and crane at the rear overhang, see Graph B. (1) Position of the crane; crane bening the car, see (2) (2) Dependent of vehicle layout, see chassis drawing.

 Attachment of the crane base